badoo/techblog/_posts/2014-10-05-css-centre-boxes.markdown

 # 'Solution' 3

-Now there is one thing we could do that only uses css.
+Now there is one thing we could do that only uses CSS.
 If we jig the previous equation around a bit we could calculate the GridWidth using:

 $$GridWidth = AvailableWidth - (AvailableWidth \text{ modulo } (2y + z))$$